elohimgv/audio-programming-in-chuck/README.md

 Now I am going to talk about more technical concepts like data types, control structures and waveforms that is a topic of sounds physics but implement in Chuck.

+#### Special object
+One important thing to work with Chuck is ```dac``` object that means digital-to-analog converter, which is connected inside your computer to the output of your card (speakers, headphones, and the like).

 #### Data types
 Here we have primitive data types like: floating point, integers, strings, boolean values like in other classic language.
 The interesting point here is ```time``` and ```dur``` data types; they allow to work wiht **time**. ```time``` is just a point in **time** and ```dur``` is the length of time; for example the duration of my composition.
 Here there´s special keyword ```now``` to read or init the sequences of pices of coda that must be executed and modify or manipulate the count of time inside of Chuk, because we can show on concole in milliseconds, seconds, minutes, hours etc.